 - how long the battery will last

-The doctor can also often change settings in person or remotely, depending on your type of pacemaker.
+The doctor can also often change settings in person or remotely, depending on the type of pacemaker you have.

-You may also check with them about any concerns you may have about your pacemaker when going through airport security or about possible cellphone interference.
+- addressing any concerns you have about your pacemaker, such as going through airport security or possible cellphone interference

-The frequency of your appointments will often depend on your overall heart health.
-For example, you may need to go see your cardiologist yearly or every 6 months.
+The appointment frequency can depend on your overall heart health.
+For example, you may need to go see a cardiologist

-An estimated 1.25 million pacemakers are implanted worldwide each year.
-Recovery from this procedure often means limiting your physical activity, not because your heart can’t tolerate the procedure, but because your body needs time for the pacemaker site to properly heal.
+Doctors implant an estimated 1.25 million pacemakers worldwide each year.
+Recovery from this procedure often means limiting your physical activity, not because your heart can’t tolerate the procedure but because your body needs time for the pacemaker site to properly heal.

-If at any time you notice complications of pacemaker insertion, call your local emergency services or your doctor.
+If at any time you notice complications of pacemaker insertion, call your local emergency services or a doctor.